yininghase/multiagent-collision-mining/README.md

   </tr>
 </table>

-More examples are shown in the [project page](https://yininghase.github.io/multiagent-collision-mining/).
+More scenarios are shown in the [project page](https://yininghase.github.io/multiagent-collision-mining/).

 For the interested reader, the project page also contains **Probability Density Function of Collision Rate** and **Robustness Analysis for Steering Angle Noise and Position Noise**.